tidalcycles/tidalcycles.github.io/_patterns/synths.md

 ~~~

 Many example synths can be found in the `default-synths.scd` file
-in the `SuperDirt/synths` directory.
+in the `SuperDirt/synths` folder.
 These include:

 * a series of tutorials: `tutorial1`, `tutorial2`, `tutorial3`, `tutorial4`, `tutorial5`
 * examples of modulating with the cursor or sound input: `pmsin`, `in`, `inr`